plone/guillotina/docs/source/installation/configuration.md

 - `resolve`:
   Same as simple; however, it allows commits when conflicting transactions are writing to different objects.
-- `merge`(default):
-  Same as resolve; however, it attempts to resolve conflicted object writes.
-  Costs in performance when resolving conflicts and potentially dangerous if there is custom code that does not register resolution change detection.
 - `lock`:
   As safe as the `simple` mode with potential performance impact since every object is locked when a known write will be applied to it.